 2. Accumulate the required hours of experience.

-Prospective Tennessee CPAs must earn at least 2,000 hours of experience in accounting and related services across a period of at least one year to qualify for a license.
-The experience earned may be in industry, government, public practice, or academia so long as the services or advice provided are centered on the use of accounting, attest, management advisory, financial advisory, tax, and/or consulting skills.
-Note that in order to sign reports on financial statements on behalf of firms, licensees must have completed two years of experience within a ten year period in compilations, reviews, and audits.
-All experience must be verified by a current licensee.
+Prospective Tennessee CPAs must earn at least 2,000 hours of experience in accounting or related services across a period between one and three years to qualify for a license.
+The experience gained may be in industry, government, public practice, or academia.
+In order to qualify, the services or advice provided must be centered on the use of accounting, attest, management advisory, financial advisory, tax, or consulting skills.
+All experience must be verified by a currently licensed CPA.

-The Tennessee Board of Accountancy has adopted the self-study ethics course and exam developed by AICPA to fulfill the ethics requirement for CPA licensure in the state.
-Candidates can order the required course materials from AICPA.
-After passing the exam, candidates must request that the score be sent to the Tennessee Board of Accountancy directly from AICPA.
+The TNSBA has adopted the American Institute of Certified Public Accountants (AICPA) Professional Ethics course and exam to fulfill the ethics requirement for CPA licensure in the state.
+Candidates can order the required self-study course materials from the AICPA or the Tennessee Society of CPAs (TSCPA) websites and must pass the exam with a score of at least 90%.
+Scores must be sent to the TNSBA directly from AICPA.

 4. Pass the Uniform CPA Examination.

 Candidates who have completed 18 semester hours of upper-division accounting coursework and bachelor’s degree or higher may take the American Institute of Certified Public Accountants (AICPA) Uniform CPA Exam.
 The Uniform CPA Exam is a requirement for CPA licensure in all 50 states.
 All four sections must be passed within an 18-month rolling period with a score of 75 or higher.
 The TNSBA uses the National Association of State Boards of Accountancy (NASBA) to administer the exam application and testing process.
 Applicants may visit NASBA’s website to apply for the exam.